top of page

 Why seek professional help?

-Reaching out can be daunting, mainly because of stigma and the popular belief that seeing a therapist or a psychologist is only for seriously unwell people.
+Reaching out can be daunting, mainly because of stigma and the popular belief that seeing a psychologist or a therapist is only for seriously unwell people.
 However, asking for help when things feel overwhelming or when life becomes difficult, is a brave first step.

-There are many reasons why someone would seek help, but here are some that you might identify with:
+There are many reasons why someone would start therapy, but here are a few that you might identify with:

 When others express concern for you.
-Perhaps family members, friends or co-workers have mentioned that they are worried or concerned about you, that you don’t seem yourself lately or that your behaviour is different.
-Therapy can help you find answers and gain more understand and self-awareness.
+Perhaps family members, friends or work colleagues have mentioned that they are worried or concerned about you, that you don’t seem yourself lately or that your behaviour is different.
+Therapy can help you find answers and gain more understanding and self-awareness.

 Is therapy worth my time, money